 a book series from the University of North Carolina Press

-J. Kēhaulani Kauanui (Kanaka Maoli) is Associate Professor of American Studies and Anthropology at Wesleyan University.
-She is the author of Hawaiian Blood: Colonialism and the Politics of Sovereignty and Indigeneity; her second book (in progress), Thy Kingdom Come?
-The Paradox of Hawaiian Sovereignty, is a critical examination of land, gender, and sexual politics in relation to nationalism.
-She serves on the editorial boards of Settler Colonial Studies, American Indian Quarterly, and Hūlili: Multidisciplinary Research on Hawaiian Well-Being.
+J. Kēhaulani Kauanui (Kanaka Maoli) is Professor of American Studies and Anthropology at Wesleyan University.
+She is the author of Hawaiian Blood: Colonialism and the Politics of Sovereignty and Indigeneity (Duke University Press, 2008); Paradoxes of Hawaiian Sovereignty: Land, Sex, and the Colonial Politics of State Nationalism (Duke University Press, forthcoming 2018); and Speaking of Indigenous Politics: Conversations with Activists, Scholars, and Tribal Leaders (University of Minnesota Press, forthcoming 2018).
+She serves on the editorial boards of Island Studies Journal, American Indian Quarterly, and Hūlili: Multidisciplinary Research on Hawaiian Well-Being.
 Kauanui is a co-founder of the Native American and Indigenous Studies Association (NAISA).
-She has a long history of working in independent community radio, including her 7-year run with the show “Indigenous Politics,” and current program, “Anarchy on Air,” for WESU-FM.
+She has a long history of working in independent community radio, including her 7-year run producing and hosting the show “Indigenous Politics,” and a current program on anarchism, “Anarchy on Air,” for WESU-FM.

 Jean M. O’Brien (White Earth Ojibwe) is Distinguished McKnight University Professor of History and American Indian Studies at the University of Minnesota.
-She is the author or co-editor of books including Firsting and Lasting: Writing Indians Out of Existence in New England; Recognition, Sovereignty Struggles, and Indigenous Rights in the United States; and Why You Can’t Teach United States History without American Indians.
+She is the author, co-author, or co-editor of previous books including Monumental Mobility: The Memory Work of Massasoit (University of North Carolina Press, forthcoming 2019); Sources and Methods in Indigenous Studies (Routledge, 2016); Why You Can’t Teach United States History without American Indians (University of North Carolina Press, 2015); Recognition, Sovereignty Struggles, and Indigenous Rights in the United States (University of North Carolina Press, 2013); and Firsting and Lasting: Writing Indians Out of Existence in New England (University of Minnesota Press, 2010).
 O’Brien is co-founder and past president of the Native American and Indigenous Studies Association (NAISA), past president of the American Society for Ethnohistory, and inaugural co-editor (with Robert Warrior) of the journal, Native American and Indigenous Studies.